Fritz Lekschas, BSc, MSc

 Graduate Student in Computer Science

 Fritz is a PhD student in Computer Science with Hanspeter Pfister at Harvard Paulson School of Engineering and Applied Sciences.
-Before starting his PhD, he was a visting graduate student in the lab while he finished his Master’s thesis on visual exploration of biomedical data repositories.
+Before starting his PhD, he was a visiting graduate student in the lab while he finished his Master’s thesis on visual exploration of biomedical data repositories.

 News